flynnrc/SlackFun/README.md

 # SlackFun

 Playing around with posting various things to slack from C#.

+I found Slack messages to be particularly useful to the team when used to enhance DevOps, CI, testing, and any type of app logging.

 1.)
-Follow Slack's current instructions to enable apps and obtain authorization.
+Follow Slack's current instructions to authorize 2.)
-2.)
 Plug into any C# program that you want to Post messages from.

-I found Slack messages to be particularly useful when used as part of DevOps, Testing and CI, and any type of logging.